HorizonEventsAgency/aisafetyevents.org/content/events/_index.md

 # Events

-*AI Safety Events* organizes events for the field of AI Safety.
+*AI Safety Events* organizes events for the field of AI safety.

 What follows are events realized by the organization.